-Student Identification Card
+Student ID/Meal Card

-The identification card is the student's official passport.
+The identification/meal card is the student's official passport.
 It should be carried at all times.
-Loss of identification cards should be reported immediately to the Financial Services Office located on the first floor of Patton Hall.
-The replacement charge is \$50.00 for boarding students and \$25.00 for non-boarding students.
+Loss of identification/meal cards should be reported immediately to the Financial Services Office (Cashier's Office) located on the first floor of Patton Hall.
 The ID card is used for checking out books and other resources from the Learning Resources Center.
 It is also used for admission to many University events.
 Lending this card to anyone, or failure to present it when requested by authorized personnel, is a violation of University policy.